AngryApostrophe/ESPHome_MS5837/README.md

 # ESPHome_MS5837
 Custom ESPHome component for the MS5837-series pressure and temperature sensor.
 Allows easy integration of the sensor into Home Assistant.
+Perfect for measuring water tank or home sump levels.

 # Wiring
 <img src="/images/MS5837_Pinout.png" width="400px">